Special Academic Programs & Academic Accommodations

 The “Engaged Student” program is governed by the “Charter for Engaged Students,” adopted by the University of Montpellier, which all interested students are encouraged to review.

-To have their skills, knowledge, and abilities acquired through their activities recognized, students must submit a request that is properly justified and accompanied not only by the necessary supporting documents but also by a document in which the student specifies and describes their activities (responsibilities, assigned tasks, skills acquired, etc.).
+To have the skills, knowledge, and abilities acquired through their activities recognized, students must submit a request that is properly justified and accompanied not only by the necessary supporting documents but also by a document in which the student specifies and describes their activities (responsibilities, assigned tasks, skills acquired, etc.).
 The same activities may be recognized only once per academic cycle.

 These adjustments are limited to measures strictly necessary to balance academic studies and extracurricular commitments.